bartoszlorek/aframe/README.md

 ```javascript
 .setTimeout(callback, delay=0, param1, param2, ...)
 ```
+Returns the `request` object.

 ### setInterval
 ```javascript
 .setInterval(callback, delay=0, param1, param2, ...)
 ```
 The `callback` function may exit iteration early by returning `false`.
+Returns the `request` object.

 ### waitTimeout
 ```javascript
 .waitTimeout(callback, delay=0, param1, param2, ...)
 ```
 Chain multiple `setTimeout` methods where previous `callback` function starts next timer.
 Function that returns `false` stops execution of next methods.
+Returns the `request` object.

 ### setTaskout
 ```javascript
 .setTaskout(callback, duration=0, steps=1, param1, param2, ...)
 ```
 Method similar to the `setTimeout` but call the function `steps` times in `duration` time.
 The `callback` function is invoked with arguments: `progress` which is a number from 0 to 1 and n additional parameters.
+Returns the `request` object.

 ### setRandval
 ```javascript
 .setRandval(callback, delay=0, variation=0, param1, param2, ...)
 ```
 Method similar to the `setInterval` but calls each iteration function after random `variation` time.
 Final delay time is calculated as `delay + random(+/-variation)`.
+Returns the `request` object.

 ### clear
 ```javascript
 .clear(request)
 ```
-Clear a request animation frame of methods above.
-The `request` object is a return of them.
+Clear a request animation frame of any method.

 ## Examples
 Clear `request` after timeout.